TrellixVulnTeam/swahilipython_SCMU/Doc/library/tarfile.rst

 ---------------

 A :class:`TarInfo` object represents one member in a :class:`TarFile`.
-Aside from storing all required attributes of a file (like file type, size, time, permissions, owner etc.), it provides some useful methods to determine its type.
+Aside kutoka storing all required attributes of a file (like file type, size, time, permissions, owner etc.), it provides some useful methods to determine its type.
 It does *not* contain the file's data itself.